StacySimmons/NREventTypeRowCount/README.md

 # NR Event Type Row Count
-A Python script to retrieve all Event Types in an account and return the row count for each
+A Python script to retrieve all Event Types in a New Relic account and return the row count for each